Chapter Four: The Player Turn

 | - Napoleon Bonaparte |

-The opposite of Quick Actions, some actions are so involved or time-consuming
+Some Actions are so involved or time-consuming

 that they take up a minifigs entire turn, even if they arent